AmieDD/ADDVulcan/Astronomy Astrophysics Astrometry Astrodynamics AAAA/Attitude Adjustment/README.md

 ![Mapping CT vectors to ST vectors](image0.jpg)

 The vectors from the catalog correspond to stars in the ST reference frame.
-The observations from the star tracker are from a rotated reference frame which represents the rotation (or attitude) of the satellite.
+The observations from the star tracker are from a rotated CT reference frame which represents the rotation (or attitude) of the satellite.
 Note: Even though the origin of the reference frame of the satellite does not share its origin with the reference frame of the catalog, the vectors match up due to the huge distance to the observed stars.